-Skin Rejuvenation with Laser Treatment
+Laser Skin Rejuvenation

-Variable pulsed light (VPL) Laser treatments at Medix Skincare & Laser Clinic, Melbourne not only help you look younger by lessening fine lines and freckles, but also can reduce thread veins, sun spots and broken capillaries, reduce pore size, and work wonders for redness and rosacea.
-VPL Laser rejuvenates the skin by encouraging collagen production, sometimes known as collagen remodelling.
-Unlike other kinds of laser resurfacing treatments, which can cause scarring, VPL Laser rejuvenation treatment is safe and non-invasive, and acts by inducing a healing response which improves the appearance of problematic skin conditions, without damaging the skin.
+Variable pulsed light (VPL) laser skin rejuvenation treatments from Medix Skincare & Laser Clinic can help to reduce the appearance of thread veins, sun spots and broken capillaries, reduce pore size, and work wonders for redness and rosacea.
+Similar to IPL skin rejuvenation, VPL laser rejuvenates the skin by encouraging collagen production, sometimes known as collagen remodelling.
+Unlike other kinds of laser skin resurfacing treatments, which can cause scarring, VPL laser rejuvenation is safe and non-invasive, and acts by inducing a healing response which can improve the appearance of problematic skin conditions without damaging the skin.

 Treating Fine Lines and Wrinkles